SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 where $\mathbf{W}_{q}, \mathbf{W}_{k}, \mathbf{W}_{v} \in \mathbb{R}^{d \times d}$ are the projection matrices for queries, keys, and values, respectively.
-We compute the session-intent relevance, denoted as $\mathbf{\hat{y}_{\scriptscriptstyle S}} = [\hat{y}_{\scriptscriptstyle Sc}]_{c \in \mathcal{G}}$, as follows:
+We compute the session-intent relevance, denoted as $\mathbf{\hat{y}}_{\scriptscriptstyle S} = [\hat{y}_{\scriptscriptstyle Sc}]_{c \in \mathcal{G}}$, as follows:

-where $\sigma$ is the sigmoid function.
-Unlike the softmax function—which enforces $\sum_c\hat{y}_{\scriptscriptstyle Sc}=1$ and makes intents mutually exclusive—the sigmoid function allows more flexibility for a session to reflect multiple relevant intents.
+where $\sigma$ denotes the sigmoid function~\cite{sigmoid}.
+Unlike the softmax function~\cite{softmax}, which enforces the mutual exclusivity of intents via $\sum_c\hat{y}_{\scriptscriptstyle Sc}=1$, the sigmoid activation provides more flexibility to capture multiple relevant intents non-exclusively.
 The session-intent relevance is then learned by the following~loss: